enkidevs/curriculum/python/python-core/even-or-odd-exercise/even-or-odd-exercise.md

   startingPoint: |
     # 👋 Welcome to the Python coding playground.
     # Example output:
-    # Zeus has 31 spheres
+    # Poseidon has 714 spheres

 ---